-In the 1992 elections, Meimad led by Rabbi Amital supported the Labor Party.
-With the exposure of the Oslo Accords, Rabbi Amital led Meimad's support for the move.
-After meeting with Rabin, the movement published an appreciation statement to the government for their "brave and heavy responsibility decision" to sign an agreement "opening a real opportunity for peace and preventing bloodshed."
-This statement of support was the first from the national-religious public, but it emphasized that it was promised there would be no harm to the settlements, no Palestinian state would be established, and certainly no negotiations over Jerusalem.
-His support was based on halakhic arguments similar to those presented by Rabbi Ovadia Yosef in his famous speech permitting territorial concessions for peace, which have been extensively researched and need not be elaborated on here.
-The innovation in Rabbi Amital's position was the moral and ethical arguments, which constituted the main reason for it.
+During the 1992 elections, Meimad supported the Labor Party, with Amital, its leader, orchestrating support for the move in the light of the Oslo Accord.
+After meeting with then Labor leader Yitzhak Rabin, Meimad publicly lauded his government for their “brave and heavily onerous decision” to sign an agreement “opening up a real opportunity for peace and the prevention of bloodshed.”
+This statement was the first issued form within the national-religious community, but it emphasized that there were promises that no harm would come to the settlements, no Palestinian state would be established, and no negotiations would take place over Jerusalem’s status.
+His support was based on halachic arguments similar to those made by Rabbi Ovadia Yosef in his famous speech accepting territorial concessions for peace, which have been extensively researched and need not be elaborated on here.
+The innovation in Amital’s position was the predominantly moral and ethical arguments he used for it.